 - Three Letters of Reference – from faculty, mentors, or supervisors who can address your performance and commitment to the study of Dermatology.
 You can include a 4th letter if it contains new information about your qualifications.

 - USMLE Scores (a minimum of Step 1 completed)

-Incomplete or late applications will not be considered and paper applications received outside of the ERAS system will be discarded.
+Incomplete or late applications will not be considered and paper applications received outside of the ERAS system will not be accepted..

 These semi-finalist applicants are judged on productive scholarship, motivation, capacity for independent work, and appropriateness of "fit" with clinical and research activities at the University of Washington.
 The secondary reviewers rank the semi-finalist applications to select potential finalists.
 The Dermatology Residency Program Director reads all semi-finalist applications.
 A list of 25-30 finalists and alternates is compiled by agreement of the secondary reviewers and the Program Director.

 The applicants invited to interview will be notified using the ERAS email system and receive instructions for the interview process.
 Alternates are called if the interview slots are not filled.
 Interviews are conducted by the dermatology faculty.
 Interviewees are judged on the basis of communication skills, ability to function as part of a team, response to ethical issues, personal qualities, and breadth of interests.
 Special consideration is given to well-qualified, under-represented minority candidates.
 A final rank list is produced by all interviewing faculty and submitted to the NRMP.

 Candidates are strongly encouraged to arrive the evening before their scheduled interview in order to spend time with our residents.
 Residents will host dinner at a family-style restaurant, provide a candid view of the program, and answer questions.

 Citizenship information for research training - Applicants expecting to compete for research training positions during their residency must be U.S. citizens or hold permanent resident status to be eligible for funding through National Health Services Research Award.

-Applicants with previous training- The University of Washington Dermatology Residency Program will consider applicants with previous residency training.
+Applicants with previous training- The University of Washington Dermatology Residency Program encourages and considers applicants with previous residency training.
 However if these applicants match with the program, the stipend level is not adjusted for previous years of training.